First Trip to Europe? Best Places to Visit (#1 May Surprise)

 Martina Franca, Italy

-On one trip to Italy, we spent the whole time in the Puglia region โ€“ great decision!
+On one Italy trip, we spent the whole time in the Puglia region โ€“ great decision!

 Europe isnโ€™t going anywhere.